winter vaccines for the family

 - The flu vaccination programme is a voluntary one and the Ministry of Health encourages everyone to get vaccinated.
 Influenza Immunisation is especially recommended for those at greatest risk of complications from influenza, and the flu vaccination is currently free for people in the following at risk groups;

-- Women who are pregnant – the Fight Flu website has a great FAQ information sheet for more information on the flu and immunisation in pregnancy
+- Women who are pregnant – the Fight Flu website has a great section with more information on the flu and immunisation in pregnancy

 - regularly use an asthma preventer

 - have kidney problems

 - have cancer

 - have a serious medical condition

 - or a child under the age of five years who has been hospitalised for a respiratory illness, or has a history of significant respiratory illness.